SciBorgs/SciGuides/Testing/UnitTesting.md

     - naming tests
         - names for tests should be clear and informative, and should always end in the word Test
         - for example, a method that tests the direction of a certain mechanism might be naimed directionTest()
+    - @DisplayName
+        -  The @DisplayName annotation should be used only when the test method name is long or unreadable.
+Ideally, this won't happen, but if, let's say, you're testing some method with a super long name, the test name might need to be super long as well.
+In this case, @DisplayName should be used to set a more readable name which will be desplayed when the test runs
 - repeated tests
     - repeated tests should be use whenever the thing being tested has any significant amount of randomness or variability
     - for example, (*insert good example*)